MadRajib/Notes/interview-notes/readme.md

     This might cause deadlock eg. producer unlocks, consumer gets the lock and before sleeping after the conditon producer signals, which is lows, consumer sleep inside cond_wait: deadlock.

+1. Can we use semaphores instead of Mutex ?

+    Ans:

+    Yes, but only for SPSC.
+For MPSC/MPMC it failes because of data race conditons.